-The eight courses in this phase are offered as 3-credit courses.
-Courses will be offered primarily in a face-to-face delivery format with a hybrid component.
-In the face-to-face format, each course will meet face-to-face during four weekend sessions (Friday night, 5 pm to 9 pm, and Saturday, 8 am to 4 pm) during the fall and spring semesters and in an intensive one-week format (8 am to 4 pm, Monday through Friday) during the summer session.
-A hybrid format will offer some online experiences and complement the face-to-face delivery format.
-Courses are taught by both Stockton and guest faculty, representing various organization types, who are experts in their fields, providing an insight into innovative, leading-edge theories and practices.
-Some courses will be team-taught, including professionals from different organization types.
+These eight courses are offered as 3-credit courses.
+Courses will be offered primarily in an online synchronous delivery format.
+Each course will meet online via Zoom during four weekend sessions (Friday night, 6pm to 9pm, and Saturday, 8am to 4pm) during the fall and spring semesters and in an intensive one-week (6-day) format (6pm-9pm Sunday, and 8am to 4pm Monday through Friday) during the first summer session.
+Additional online experiences and assignments complement the online synchronous delivery format.
+Courses are taught by Stockton full-time and adjunct faculty who are experts in their respective disciplines.
+Guest speakers representing various organization types, who are experts in their fields, are also engaged providing insight into innovative, leading-edge theories and practices.